KarteekMenda93/web-scraping-app-for-stock-checking/README.md

 # Build a stock checker App (Stock'r)

-This file is meant to be for educational purposes only.
-The code will give you an idea of how to search other sites but be sure to honour their terms and conditions.
+This file is meant to be for practise purposes only.
+The code will give an idea of how to search other sites but be sure to honour their terms and conditions.

 Steps to Use:
 1) Download the code (its best to setup a virtual environment)